ChristinaXinyueYu/ChristinaXinyueYu.github.io/_pages/about.md

 ---

 I am a final year student from [Department of Mathematics](https://hkumath.hku.hk/web/index.php), [The University of Hong Kong](https://www.hku.hk/).
+I am fortunate to be supervised by [Prof. Tak Kwong Wong](https://hkumath.hku.hk/~takkwong/) from the Department of Mathematics in HKU for my summer research and final year project research.

 Education
 ------